k8ssandra/k8ssandra-operator/README.md

 You need to Kustomize 4.0.5 or later installed.
 See [here](https://kubectl.docs.kubernetes.io/installation/kustomize/) for installation options.

 Recent versions of `kubectl` include Kustomize.
-It is executing using the `-k` option.
+It is executed using the `-k` option.
 I prefer to install Kustomize and use the `kustomize` binary as I have found in the past that the one embedded with `kubectl` can be several versions behind and behave differently  than what is described in the Kustomize docs.

 ### Default Install
 First, create a kustomization directory that builds from the `main` branch: